mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 # Components

-<p class="description">Customizing the components using its keys inside the theme enables you to achieve styling consistency across your application.</p>
+<p class="description">You can customize a component's styles, default props, and more by using its keys inside the theme.
+This helps to achieve styling consistency across your application.</p>

 ## Default props

-Every Material UI component comes, out-of-the-box, with default values set for each of its props.
+Every Material UI component has preset values for each of its props by default.
-If you want to change how your component looks by default, use the `defaultProps` key exposed in the theme's `components` key.
-Like so:
+To change these default values, use the `defaultProps` key exposed in the theme's `components` key:

 ```js
 const theme = createTheme({